North Carolina Child Support Attorney

 Caring for your children is the most important thing you can do.
 While you may fight about who was at fault for the break-up, the children are not at fault, and they must still be supported.
 All too often we see parents not supporting their children.
 If child support debt continues to pile up, you may have to take legal action.
-Seek the counsel of our experienced and professional Charlotte family law attorneys at Dummit Fradin to fight for you.
+Seek the counsel of our experienced and professional child support attorneys at Dummit Fradin to fight for you.